Medicare Enrolled

 What this data tells you about Dr. Shamlou

-Dr. K Shamlou is a pediatric radiology physician in Daytona Beach, FL, with 19 years in practice.
+Dr. K Shamlou is a pediatric radiology physician in Daytona Beach, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Shamlou performed 22,154 Medicare services across 5,919 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Shamlou received a total of $65 from 3 pharmaceutical and/or device companies across 4 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in pediatric radiology physician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.